Pavlos S. Georgilakis:

 His research interests are in the area of modern techniques for the analysis, operation, and planning of electric power transmission and distribution systems, and the modeling and design of power transformers.
 More specifically, the modern techniques include optimization algorithms, artificial intelligence techniques, and forecasting methods.
 These modern techniques are applied in the planning, optimal operation, and technical and economical analysis of electric power transmission and distribution systems, in the placement of measuring systems, and in the integration of distributed generation and renewable energy sources in the electric power transmission and distribution systems.

-He has participated in 25 research programs, out of which in eight as scientific responsible.
-Nine of these 25 research programs are large scale integrated projects that have been financed by the Framework Programs 6 and 7 and by the Horizon 2020 Program of the European Commission.
-Currently, he participates in the following three research programs that are financed by the Horizon 2020 Program of the European Commission: SHAR-Q (as scientific responsible), WiseGRID, and NobelGrid.
+He has participated in 33 research programs, out of which in eight as scientific responsible.
+13 of these 33 research programs are large scale integrated projects that have been financed by the Framework Programs 6 and 7 and by the Horizon 2020 Program of the European Commission.
+Recently, he participated in the following three research programs that are financed by the Horizon 2020 Program of the European Commission: SHAR-Q (as scientific responsible), WiseGRID, and NobelGrid.

-He has supervised three doctoral dissertations, nine Master of Science dissertations, and 63 Diploma Theses, all of which have been successfully completed.
+He has supervised four doctoral dissertations, nine Master of Science dissertations, and 76 Diploma Theses, all of which have been successfully completed.

 He is the author of the following three books: